 Are you planning to spend Christmas in New Hampshire?
-The Live Free or Die State is a wonderful Christmas vacation destination with holiday festivals, decorations, and oh, so much New Hampshire Christmas charm!
+The Live Free or Die State is a wonderful New England Christmas vacation destination with holiday festivals, decorations, and oh, so much New Hampshire Christmas charm!

 Quick Tip for Visiting New Hampshire in the Winter